 FINDING THE COURAGE TO ELOPE

 We had a trip planned to North Carolina to visit our best friends over Labor Day weekend.
-We joked around about a beach elopement while we were down there.
+Days leading up to the trip we started joking around about a beach elopement while we were down there.
 I even mentioned it at work, OUT LOUD.
-The night before leaving, I looked at my wedding dress, and even debated packing it.
+The night before leaving, I looked at my wedding dress and even debated packing it.
 The thought of a beach elopement was so tempting.
 But, I shut the closet doors, once again, trying to please everyone but us.
-The long drive there, we talked about it some more, still joking.
+During the long drive there, we talked about it some more, still joking.

 The next morning, at breakfast, I mentioned the thought to my best friend Megan.
 She gasped with excitement and told me she would absolutely love to help me plan my wedding in one weekend.
 Finally, someone who understood me!
 You see, from the time we got engaged in March, I would casually voice my opinions with my friends about not wanting a traditional wedding.
 I heard things like, “but you have to”, and “that’s not fair to everyone else”.
 Why was everyone around me making MY wedding day about them?
 I had no encouragement to bend the rules.
 I’m so thankful our best friends encourage us to do what would make us happy.